NewEconoLab/NNS-EN/nns_protocol.rst

 Anyone can call the resolver interface for resolution.

-There is no regulations for other interface forms of domain name resolves.
-The official resolver will be explained in future documentation.
+There are no regulations for other interface forms of domain name resolves.
+The official resolver will be explained in the future documentation.

 The domain name registrar achieved by the user only need to achieve resolve interface.